How to Test Water Hardness: 5 Tried-and-True Methods

 DIY testing with strips and a color chart doesn’t give the most accurate test results to the exact grain-per-gallon of hardness, but it’ll help you to understand your water hardness category (soft, mildly hard, moderately hard, etc.).

-A liquid test kit is another affordable at-home water hardness test.
-Liquid tests aren’t as popular as test kits that use strips, but you’ll still likely find them in hardware stores and online.
+A liquid test kit, sometimes referred to as a liquid reagent test, is another kind of at-home water hardness test.
+Liquid tests aren’t as popular as test kits that use strips.

 You will need: